-A few summers ago my husband introduced us to “creek stomping” and we’ve had a lot of fun going every summer.
-Recently we asked Indy parents where they love taking their children creek stomping and they were willing to spill their favorite spots!
+A few summers ago, my husband introduced us to “creek stomping” and we’ve had a lot of fun going every summer since.
+Recently, we asked Indy parents where they love taking their children creek stomping and they were willing to spill their favorite spots!

 Where to go Creek Stomping Near Indy

 Disclaimer: This list is compiled with information gathered from local parents.
 Please check local rules, regulations, and laws before visiting.
 Indy with Kids is not responsible for any unlawful behavior or incidents that may occur during these activities.

 Well, you find a creek, and you stomp in it.
 You can wear rain boots, water shoes, strap on sandals, or even go barefoot in some cases.
 My daughter wears an old pair of tennis shoes.
 We toss sticks in the water, build dams with rocks, skip stones and search for crawdads.
 This year, Lulu wants a net so she can try to capture small fish.

 A short hiking trail connects to the White River Trail with access to explore the White River.

 Crooked Creek runs through Juan Solomon Park and kids love this creek.
 Watch for poison ivy along the trails.

 Holliday Park is large and has many activities to enjoy but the hiking and creek stomping are a can’t miss activity!
 The trails are beautiful and it is hard to believe you are in the city.
 This park is located next to the White River, but because of the size, many small pools of water often form along the banks.
 We have seen plenty of large birds, frogs, turtles, and even a snake.
 For days when it’s too cold or rainy for real creek stomping, check out the creek themed water feature in Habitat Hall!